Homes and buildings destroyed in Israel and Gaza

-Israel Gaza conflict: Homes and buildings destroyed in Sderot and Gaza City
+Israel Gaza conflict: Homes and buildings turned to rubble in Sderot and Gaza City

-In Israel and Gaza, rockets and air strikes have continued, destroying buildings as the death toll climbs.

-The Israeli military said that concentration of militant rocket fire towards towns and cities in the past week is at the highest level ever.

 - Published